 Libraries and Scholarship in the 21st Century

-- Supporting faculty in digital scholarship and research
+- Supporting faculty in digital scholarship, digital humanities, and research

-- Faculty engagement in information literacy and instruction
+- Instruction and outreach in information literacy programming and engagement

 Policy, Regulations, and Security